 Nadia Arbatova is Head of Department on European Political Studies at the Institute for World Economy and International Relations (IMEMO), Russian Academy of Sciences.
 She is also Director of the Discussion Forum “European Dialogues”, Vice-President of the Russian Pugwash Committee, and a Member of Council on Foreign and Defense Policy.

 Oliver Meier is Deputy Head International Security Division at the German Institute for International and Security Affairs.
 From 2005 to 2013, he was senior researcher with the Institute for Peace Research and Security Policy at the University of Hamburg (IFSH) and International Correspondent and Representative of the Arms Control Association.

 Alexei K. Pushkov is Chairman of the Commission on Information and Media, Council of Federation, Federal Assembly of the Russian Federation.
 He is author & anchor of Postscriptum (TV Center, Russian TV Channel 3) and Professor of Diplomacy & International Relations at Moscow State Institute of International Relations (MGIMO University).

 Greg Thielmann has served more than three decades in the executive and legislative branches of government, specialising in political-military and intelligence issues.
 He currently serves as a board member of the Arms Control Association.
 From 2005 to 2009, he worked as a senior professional staffer of the Senate Select Committee on Intelligence.
 He was previously a U.S. Foreign Service Officer.
 (Photo: Arms Control Association)

-Chaired and moderated by Ambassador Wolfgang Ischinger, Senior Professor for Security Policy and Diplomatic Practice at the Hertie School of Governance and Director of the school’s Centre for International Security Policy (CISP).
+Chaired and moderated by Ambassador Wolfgang Ischinger, Senior Professor for Security Policy and Diplomatic Practice at the Hertie School and Director of the school’s Centre for International Security Policy (CISP).
 He has been Chairman of the Munich Security Conference since 2008.